 Even if you’ve never visited the Cowichan Valley, you may already be familiar with the name Merridale.
-Set in a picturesque orchard in rural Cobble Hill, Merridale has become a Cowichan institution, known primarily for our wide selection of artisanal, made-on-the-premises ciders and more recently, spirits.
+Set in a picturesque orchard in rural Cobble Hill, Merridale has become a Cowichan institution, known primarily for our wide selection of artisanal, made-on-the-premises, craft ciders and spirits.
 How the company rose to where it is today is an interesting story, or at least we think so.

 Our farm was planted by Al Piggot in the early 1980s.
 In fact, Merridale Ciderworks obtained one of the first estate winery licenses on Vancouver Island in 1990.
 The growth of Merridale as a destination, however, began in 1999 when Janet Docherty and Rick Pipes purchased the property.
 They started with a little renovation to the tasting room while Rick travelled to the US and the UK to learn everything he could about the science of distilling and fermenting.
 The building and addition of memorable experiences has not stopped since.
 Merridale at the farm is now home to an al fresco eatery, tasting bar, store, brick oven bakery, cidery, distillery, and vinegar shack.
-Further landscaping of the property also allowed for the addition of a pond, gazebo and two well-appointed yurts, creating a new reason to visit Merridale: weddings.
+Further landscaping of the property also allowed for the addition of a pond, gazebo and two well-appointed yurts, creating new reasons to visit Merridale.

-To say the least, it’s been an eventful two decades at Merridale and the team is very proud of how everything has turned out.
+To say the least, it’s been an eventful three decades at Merridale and the team is very proud of how everything has turned out.
 Equal to the quality of the products are the people who work at Merridale.
 From the administrative staff and front of house team, to the people who work in the cidery, orchard and distillery, we’re an extended family that feels blessed to call Cowichan home.

 Our Farming Practices